redit0/hex-tool/README.md

 Escalates privileges on the current context.

 ```
-sudo                           Brute-force root password using the rainbow table
+sudo                           Brute-force root password using the stored password list
 sudo [password]                Get root shell using the given password
 sudo [username] [password]     Get a shell as the specified user
 sudo -h                        Display help text